kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      main-pane-height height
      main-pane-width width
              Set the width or height of the main (left or top) pane in the main-horizontal or main-vertical layouts.
+If suffixed by ‘%’, this is a percentage of the window size.

+     copy-mode-match-style style
+             Set the style of search matches in copy mode.
+For how to specify style, see the STYLES section.

+     copy-mode-mark-style style
+             Set the style of the line containing the mark in copy mode.
+For how to specify style, see the STYLES section.

+     copy-mode-current-match-style style
+             Set the style of the current search match in copy mode.
+For how to specify style, see the STYLES section.

      mode-keys [vi | emacs]
              Use vi or emacs-style key bindings in copy mode.
 The default is emacs, unless VISUAL or EDITOR contains ‘vi’.